corda/CSDE-cordapp-template-kotlin/README.md

 4. Continue chatting within the chat entry with the counterparty. `UpdateChatFlow`

 ### Prerequisites
-Corda CLI must be installed.
-It is used by the Corda runtime gradle plugin internally, as well as by the example Docker compose file to create necessary Kafka topics.
-The version of Corda CLI should match that of Corda combined worker image used in the compose file.
+- Corda CLI; version should matching that of the Corda combined worker image used
+- Docker

 ### Setting up